VizuaaLOG/BulmaJS/docs/docs/0.5/modal.md

 javascript_api: yes
 ---

-Bulma provides a very vertatile modal component.
+Bulma provides a very versatile modal component.
 The problem?
 Modals need Javascript!
-BulmaJS makes this quick and easy to setup.
+BulmaJS makes this quick and easy to set up.

 To start you'll need to create your modal and the element that will show/hide the modal.
-In this example we'll use a button.
+In this example, we'll use a button.

 <div class="code-example">
     <button id="example-modal-button" class="button is-primary">Toggle modal</button>